Is this the Apple Car? God we hope not

 We’ve heard the rumors, read the reports and speculated about the executive comings and goings, but the Apple Car is still something of a mystery.
 We don’t have any concrete information on what it will do or what the car will look like, several years after work supposedly began.

 So people try to fill in the gaps, and the latest is an interactive 3D model built by Vanarama.
 And it looks… horrible.
-I really hope the actual car doesn’t look like this 80s-looking monstrosity.
+I really hope the actual car doesn’t look like this 80s-looking monstrosity, because if it does Apple will have zero chance of making our best electric cars list.

 Vanarama claims that this model has been built using official Apple patents, to try and gauge an idea of what the interior and exterior of the Apple Car will look like.
 But I really hope it doesn’t look like this, seeing as how it looks like a cross between a Tesla Cybertruck and an ‘80s VW Golf.